 This interdisciplinary degree brings together students who are serious about counseling skill development and theological inquiry.
 Designed for students who are interested in the application of clinical and pastoral counseling skills to the challenges of 21st Century life, this pioneering program offers a stimulating three year course of study aimed to provide rich dialogue within a unique learning community.
 Related Program: PhD in Marriage and Family Therapy

 - Location/Delivery: Online with residencies at Main Campus: St. Davids (Greater Philadelphia Area) and City Ave, Philadelphia

 - Enrolling New Students: May

 - Cost: View our affordable tuition rates.

-- Financial Aid: Discover our partner grants, military benefits, and federal financial aid options that may be available to you
+- Financial Aid: Discover the military benefits and federal financial aid options that may be available to you.

 Primarily Online, Philadelphia Area Christian MFT Doctorate